 - UNE 171330-1:2008: this standard will give you the guidelines to achieve adequate indoor environmental quality in your buildings, as well as all aspects related to its audit.
 You will also find standardised methods for sampling, inspection and control of indoor pollutants, as well as a list of good practices.

 - RESET Air: this standard defines the requirements for continuous monitoring of indoor space or building, including monitor deployment, monitor specifications, installation requirements, data reporting and data platform requirements, and calibration requirements.
 In addition, the standard set’s performance targets can be certified by third parties.

 Ideally, you should use an indoor air quality monitoring tool that allows you to measure and monitor the different parameters over a given period.
-The new “Indoor Air Quality” functionality of the DEXMA platform allows you to do just that, to monitor air quality indicators.
+The new “Indoor Air Quality“ functionality of the Dexma Platform allows you to monitor air quality indicators.

 In this case, the choice of hardware is important, as there is an increasing number of options on the market and not all of them may meet your needs.

 The most important thing, as always, is that the sensors in question communicate via an open protocol so that you can visualise and analyse your data on any platform.
-Having made this filter, we can list the features that will determine your choice:
+Here is a list of the features that will determine your choice:

 - Communication: Wired communication (Modbus, LonWorks, BACnet, etc) or wireless communication (WiFi, Sigfox, LoRa, Zigbee, etc).

 - Power: Alkaline battery-powered, rechargeable battery-powered, battery-powered or electrically powered sensors.